 Within the EU SBSR, cooperation is promoted with the neighbouring countries – Russian Federation, Iceland, Norway and Belarus.

-EU SBSR has three general targets: (1) save the sea; (2) connect the region; (3) increase prosperity.
-Each target has a set of directions for corresponding actions, at the same time ensuring their interconnectivity.
+EU SBSR has three main objectives: (1) save the sea; (2) connect the region; (3) increase prosperity.
+Each target has a set of policy areas for corresponding actions, at the same time ensuring their interconnectivity.

-EU SBSR aims at bringing together initiatives in different sectors (growth, sustainable development etc.) as well as promoting cooperation between stakeholders in the Baltic Sea Region.
+EU SBSR aims at bringing together initiatives in different sectors, as well as promoting cooperation between stakeholders in the Baltic Sea Region.
 EU SBSR promotes flagship projects in the Baltic Sea Region, which have a macro-regional impact and start from joint initiatives involving partnership from different countries.
 EU SBSR implementation mechanism includes an active participation of actors and stakeholders at local, national and macro-regional level.

 The implementation of the EU SBSR is based on the Action plan, which is regularly revised.
-On 120 March 2017, the European Commission came up with the new Action plan that includes 13 Policy Areas and 4 Horizontal Actions.
+On 15 February 2021, the European Commission came up with the revised Action plan that includes 14 Policy Areas.

 Policy Areas are specific areas for macro-regional cooperation that address the key challenges and opportunities in the region.
 The work carried out under each Policy Area involves stakeholders from various levels (international, national, regional, local) and sectors (public, private, civil society).

-According to the EU SBSR, actions are also being implemented within the following Horizontal Actions:
+According to the EU SBSR Action Plan, actions are being implemented within the following 14 Policy Areas (PA):

 EU SBSR IMPLEMENTATION IN LATVIA

-In order to coordinate the cooperation of ministries, social partners and NGOs within the implementation process of the EU SBSR Action plan at the national level, a working group (link in Latvian) has been created, led by the Ministry of Foreign Affairs of Latvia.
+In order to coordinate the cooperation of ministries, social partners and NGOs within the implementation process of the EU SBSR Action plan at the national level, a working group has been created, chaired by the Ministry of Foreign Affairs of Latvia.

 THE ROLE OF THE MINISTRY OF EDUCATION AND SCIENCE WITHIN THE IMPLEMENTATION PROCESS OF THE EU SBSR

-The Ministry of Education and Science is Latvia’s leading institution within the PA Education, and shares responsibility with the Ministry of Economics regarding the PA Innovation.
+The Ministry of Education and Science is Latvia is a coordinating institution within the PA Education at the national level.

-PA Education states that increased prosperity presupposes access to good education and training for all, an effective and inclusive welfare system and a well-functioning labour market supporting geographical, professional and socioeconomic mobility.
+PA Education contributes to an increased prosperity that presupposes access to quality education and training for all, an effective and inclusive welfare system and a well-functioning labour market supporting geographical, professional and socioeconomic mobility.
 In science and research, we face an increased global competitiveness where even though our macro region is performing well, we can do more through closer collaboration, making best use of our resources together in the Baltic Sea region.

 PA Education focuses on the following actions:

-- Combatting early school leaving and improving transition from education to labour market
+- Preventing early school leaving and improving transition from school to work

-- International excellence in tertiary education, science and research
+- International excellence and wider participation in science and research

 - A labour market for all, using resources of longer lives

-- Recognising potential – easing the way for newly arrived refugees
+- Recognising potential – easing the way for migrants

 Science and innovation policy issues – Mr Kaspars Karolis, Department of Higher Education, Science and Innovation, Ministry of Education and Science (+371 67047996, firstname.lastname@example.org).

-More information regarding the EU SBSR is available here.
+More information on the EU SBSR is available here.